top of page

 Happiest Day of My Life

 OK.
 Maybe not the happiest.
-But right up there in the Top 5.
+But right up there.
 It was the day I first saw those brain pictures at the top of the page.
 I was thrilled!
 (Actually, I'm still kind of thrilled...)

 The back story is that I found a neurology researcher who is also an excellent musician and pianist.
 I explained my idea and he thought it had enough merit to stick me in a fMRI for 90 minutes to look at my brain.
 We planned and executed the fMRI session, and then I waited.